google-parfait/tensorflow-federated/docs/federated_core.md

 It provides the following programing abstractions currently exposed in the public API:

-*   **TensorFlow** computations (`tff.tf_computation`).
-These are sections of TensorFlow code wrapped as reusable components in TFF using the `tff.tf_computation` decorator.
+*   **TensorFlow** computations (`tff.tensorflow.computation`).
+These are
+    sections of TensorFlow code wrapped as reusable components in TFF using the `tff.tensorflow.computation` decorator.
 They always have functional types, and unlike functions in TensorFlow, they can take structured parameters or return structured results of a sequence type.

     Here's one example, a TF computation of type `(int32* -> int)` that uses the `tf.data.Dataset.reduce` operator to compute a sum of integers:

     ```python
-    @tff.tf_computation(tff.SequenceType(np.int32))
+    @tff.tensorflow.computation(tff.SequenceType(np.int32))
     def add_up_integers(x):
       return x.reduce(np.int32(0), lambda x, y: x + y)
     ```